Search

 Much of the hype around image recognition in shopping has centered on augmented reality (AR) and marketing analytics.
 In any case, there is a lot of untapped potential in utilizing image recognition to add services to what customers see in physical stores.

-Shoppers are expected to begin using image recognition technology full-fledged within the next few years to help improve in-store customer service and potentially display products by enabling customers to scan a product with an app and pull up current inventory.
+Shoppers will begin using image recognition technology full-fledged within the next few years to help improve in-store customer service and potentially display products by enabling customers to scan a product with an app and pull up current inventory.
 Such an app would also suggest similar t-shirts or products and encourage customers to buy a product and have it brought directly to them by a sales executive.

 By enhancing the in-store experience, this technology can help retailers retain sales from purchasers who compare prices online through their smartphones.